Integrate Security Audit with Azure Pipelines

 Security Audit token

-. - In token access rights, select API Security Audit, List resources, and Delete resources.
+. - Make sure the token type is API token, and in token access rights, select API Security Audit, List resources, and Delete resources.

 - Click Generate token.